 The fair value of derivatives includes credit valuation adjustments (CVA).
 The CVA reflects credit risk of each derivative counterparty to which we have exposure, net of any collateral posted by the counterparty, and an adjustment for our credit worthiness where the counterparty has exposure to us.
 The CVA was not material in any of the periods presented.
-Effective January 1, 2019, the change in the CVA for the period is included in "Interest expense" on the Statements of Comprehensive Income.
-Prior to the implementation of ASU 2017-12 "Targeted Improvements to Accounting for Hedging Activities" the change in the CVA was included in "Miscellaneous income and other non-interest (losses) gains, net" on the Statements of Comprehensive Income.
+The change in the CVA for the period is included in "Miscellaneous income and other gains, net" on the Statements of Comprehensive Income.